We have tested 15 VPS plans from DigitalOcean and Amazon EC2. This page is a summary and comparison of all test results for those 2 providers.

 During the Web Test, we collect response time metrics, CPU metrics and database performance metrics.
 All of those are measured locally on the VPS running the web server.
 All metrics can be compared on the Web Performance Comparison page.

-We ran the full suite of Sysbench tests on VPS plans of Amazon EC2 and DigitalOcean.
+We ran the full suite of Sysbench tests on VPS plans of DigitalOcean and Amazon EC2.
 These are the Sysbench CPU test results:

 Rate of operations